About Crystal Karakochuk

 Current Research:

 Dr. Karakochuk’s research program focuses on micronutrients and human health.
-She evaluates programs and policies for anemia prevention and treatment, and the risk-benefit of micronutrient interventions in children and women.
+She evaluates programs and policies for anemia prevention and treatment, and the risk-benefit of micronutrient interventions in children and pregnant people.
 Her research brings together clinicians, researchers, and policy makers to advance and apply innovative knowledge in human nutrition.

 Dr. Karakochuk’s research addresses two key objectives: